 Selenium is a mineral found in the soil.
-In some areas of North America, there is plenty of selenium left in the soil, while in many agricultural areas, the selenium in the soil is depleted.
+In some areas of North America, there are adequate levels of selenium in the ground, while in many agricultural areas, the selenium in the soil is depleted.
 Horses ingest selenium when they drink water, graze on pasture, and eat hay.
-The don't need large amounts, but it's a very necessary trace-mineral.
-A trace-mineral or micro-nutrient is only needed in very minute quantities, unlike the minerals like calcium or phosphorus, which are known to be macro-nutrients.
-So, it's important to get the right balance.
-Not all horses will need selenium added to their diets, and depending on where the horse lives, adding extra might be dangerous because the could be getting more than enough already.
+They don't need large amounts, but it's a necessary trace-mineral.
+A trace-mineral or micro-nutrient is only needed in very minute quantities (hence the word "micro"), unlike the minerals like calcium or phosphorus, which are called macro-nutrients, because your horse needs more of them ("macro" meaning larger, or more).
+Not all horses will need selenium added to their diets, and depending on where the horse lives, adding extra might be dangerous because the horse could be getting more than enough already.

 Selenium has important functions in your horse's body.
-It is an anti-oxidant that in conjunction with Vitamin E, prevents free radicals from damaging otherwise healthy cells.
-Selenium is also important for healthy thyroid function.
+It is an anti-oxidant that in conjunction with vitamin E, prevents free radicals from damaging otherwise healthy cells.
+Selenium is also important for maintaining adequate levels of circulating thyroid hormone.

 Too Little Selenium

-Too little selenium can lead to 'white muscle disease' which can damage all the muscles in the horse's body, including the heart which of course is made of muscle tissue.
+Too little selenium can lead to a condition called white muscle disease which affects both the skeletal and cardiac muscles in the horse's body.
 Streaks of white scar tissue form in the muscles, replacing healthy muscle tissue.

 For horses living in the Great Lakes region, areas in the Pacific Northwest, and the Eastern Seaboard, selenium deficiency may occur.
 Most affected will be foals and performance horses.
 Rapid muscle growth and repair requires the right balance of minerals, proteins, and fats.
 A deficit of selenium can impair the processes.
 Signs of white muscle disease include weakness, recumbency, heart failure, and death.

 Remedying low selenium needs to be done with care to prevent toxicity.
 Because this mineral is needed in such small amounts, over and under supplementing are possible.
 This is why it is important to have your forage tested to confirm the levels of selenium available.
+You may also contact your vet for a blood test to directly measure your horse's selenium level.
 It's never a good idea to guess at the amount of selenium your horse needs.

 Too Much Selenium